AnonymousController/wstc/README.md

 The facility address is only used to populate the location field for the calendar events, and may be safely left blank.

 ### Login settings
-The script signs in to MyAccess automatically, and therefore needs to store your MyAccess credentials.
+The script signs in to MyAccess automatically, and therefore needs to store your MyAccess password.
-The credentials are stored in an encrypted format using a password that is randomly generated when you save the script file.
+The password stored in an encrypted format using an internal password that is randomly generated when you save the script file.
 However, see the "Security" section later for more information and caveats.

-When the script reaches a secret question for which it does not have a stored answer, it will ask for your answer.
-The next time it encounters the question it will use the answer and you will not have to enter it again.

-If MyAccess rejects either your PIN or secret answer as incorrect, the script will wipe out its stored login information and will ask you to re-enter your credentials.
 <br/>

 ## Troubleshooting